Nigeria, Ghana, Senegal and Africa's positions in Fifa World Rankings revealed

 - Lukaku earns shot at Chelsea redemption ahead of Club World Cup final

-Even at that, they climbed to fifth on the continent and occupy 32nd spot globally after amassing 1509 points.
+Even at that, they climbed to third on the continent and occupy 32nd spot globally after amassing 1509 points.

 For the Black Stars – who failed in their bid to land a fifth Afcon crown after crashing out in the group stage - dropped to 11th place in Africa and 61st in the world.